gvwilson/thirdbit/src/fiction/madica/index.md

 At every step, Madica expected to plow headlong into a pack of robot zombies.
-Instead, the corridor just went on and on, curving gently around on itself until---
+Instead, the corridor just went on and on, curving gently around on itself until—

 "S-stop!"
 Ike wheezed, letting go of Laurellen's hand and flopping down on the floor.
 "I c-can't keep… keep…"

-"But Ike---we *have* to keep running!"
+"But Ike—we *have* to keep running!"
 Laurellen protested, grabbing one of his wings and tried to pull him back onto his landing gear.
-"The zombies are---"
+"The zombies are—"

 "Wait," Madica said.
 She pointed at the door beside them.
 "We're right back where we started!"